Afonso-2403/SAP-CAP-Useful-Resources/SAP_CAP_Cheatsheet.md

 `cds watch` - starts and keeps track of changes in the application
 `cds deploy --to <db_type:custom_db_name>` - deploys the models to a persistent database (sqlite, hana, etc)
 `cds compile <cds_file_path> --to sql` - to create the Tables/Views needed to represent the models in that file and see the sql commands in the console
+`cds env ls` to inspect all the project's specific configurations `npm install --save <package>` adds that package as a dependency in `package.json` so that it is installed when deploying to the cloud

 ### **Useful APIs**